Deirdre Maher Ridgway

 Metal Keeps the Score

-I am drawn to metal for its unique duality: it is a material of immense durability, yet it possesses a remarkable capacity for fluidity and change.
-Much like the resilient landscapes that surround and inspire me, metal can be layered, textured, and transformed through heat and pressure.
-I use techniques such as embossing and casting to capture the physical essence of the outdoors—using tree bark or the raw surface of stone to leave a permanent, tactile impression on the material.
-Whether polished to a shine or left with a matte, earthy finish, metal has a resilience that allows it to outlast us, mirroring the persistence of nature itself.
+I am fascinated to how metal behaves: it keeps the score.
+Immensely durable, yet remarkably fluid, mirroring the landscapes that surround me, metal can be layered, textured, and transformed through heat and pressure use techniques like embossing and casting to capture the tactile nature of the outdoors—using tree bark or raw stone to leave permanent impressions on the material.
+Whether polished to a shine or left with an earthy finish, metal possesses a resilience that outlasts us, mirroring the persistence of the land and the stories it preserves.

 Tree Bark Effect, mixed-metal necklace with amber pendant.